-Well, let’s take a look at the input.
+Well, let’s look at the input.

 The first thing we notice is that the CODE column consists of two kinds of data types: numeric and alphanumeric (rows 9 to 12).